 Take a look at Axios reporter Bob Herman’s analysis of second quarter 2018 financial fortunes of for-profit health care companies.
 The list includes hospital companies, drug and medical supply manufacturers and distributors and health insurers.
 As a group, they are on track to make Wall Street especially happy this year.

 “Company after company has posted profits that have exceeded Wall Street estimates, and most firms have raised profit estimates for the rest of 2018,” writes Herman, who keeps track of the financial filings of 147 publicly traded health care companies.
 Collectively, those companies have reported $47 billion in net profits on $545 billion of global revenue.
 (A few companies have not yet reported their second quarter earnings, so the final numbers will be higher.)
+The profits are ridiculously high but there is a way normal people like us could get a slice of the pie.
+The beauty of publicly traded companies is that we are able to essentially bet on there success via online.
+If you want to learn more about this, reading about Peaks Erfahrungen (experiences in English!) may help you to make a more informed decision.

 You’ll not be surprised to learn that Big Pharma was the big winner last quarter, both in terms of revenue and profit margins.
 No other health care sector comes close to pharmaceutical companies’ profit margins.
 Just one example: Gilead Sciences, the maker of hepatitis C drugs that cost more than $1,000 a pill, posted a profit margin of 41.7 percent.